When Couchbase launched the Engagement Database in 2017, it was a solution that this customer-experience-obsessed age was waiting for.

 Their existing client base consisted of technical experts and developers who had knowledge about the different types of databases.
-The use cases for their database solution were limited, which meant a smaller average deal size for Couchbase.
-Case in point, LinkedIn developers chronicled their journey of working with Couchbase, starting with a small project in 2012, just as a proof of concept.
+This meant a smaller market size for Couchbase.
+(Case in point, LinkedIn developers chronicled their journey of working with Couchbase, starting with a small project in 2012, just as a proof of concept.)
 The combined market share and revenue generated from Couchbase and similar database providers (built on NoSQL technology) was just a small fraction of what large heritage providers like Oracle and mySQL commanded.
-In other words, they were taking home a much smaller slice of the pie.
+In other words, they were taking home just a sliver of the pie.

-The marketing team was tasked with raising awareness amongst a new audience (largely from enterprises) for their new flagship product and upselling to existing high-value customers.
-First, they needed to widen their reach to buyers and decision makers who weren’t as technically-minded as their existing customers.
-Next, they sought to increase the value of existing enterprise deals, by encouraging these accounts to expand their usage to bigger projects.
+The marketing team was thus tasked with raising awareness amongst a new audience (largely enterprises) for their new flagship product and upselling to existing high-value customers.
+First, the company needed to widen their reach to buyers and decision makers who weren’t as technically-minded as their existing customers.
+Next, to increase the value of existing enterprise deals, they needed to encourage these accounts to expand their usage to bigger projects.
 With these business goals in mind, account-based marketing seemed like the most efficient way forward.

 Couchbase, like most B2B marketers, already had a semblance of what the ideal customer looked like.
 Account-based marketing and its accompanying stack of tools helped the Couchbase team turn an “ideal customer criteria list” into a tangible set of accounts with real, identifiable traits and data.
 This information takes the guesswork out of who the target customers are, what they care about and when they are looking for a solution.

 Just a year into implementing account-based marketing (since 2017), Couchbase added large enterprises such as Verizon, Cisco, and Carrefour to their growing client list.
 The campaign also saw an ROI of 10X the budgeted amount and a 13X increase in the average deal amount.
 Here’s what we learned from their account-based marketing strategy.